lebailly/BME205/HW6/README.md

 Write a program named reverseORF that accepts (at least) the following
 options:

- --protein filename
-:   Read the protein sequence for the forward strand (in FASTA format)
-    from the specified file (needed for the last model) --codon filename
+-   `--protein filename` Read the protein sequence for the forward strand (in FASTA format) from the specified file (needed for the last model)
-:   Read the codon bias table from the specified file.
-(Use a standard
-    format so that you can download tables from the Web.)
+-   `--codon filename` Read the codon bias table from the specified file.
+(Use a standard format so that you can download tables from the Web.)
 If a codon table is specified, but no protein is specified, the program should use the random-codon model.
- --num\_sequences number
-:   The default number of sequences generated in the sample should be 10
+-   `--num_sequences number` The default number of sequences generated in the sample should be 10 000.
-    000.

 For each sequence generated, scan the three possible reading frames and determine the longest open reading frame (sequence of codons that starts